 In addition to the curricular requirements, majors are required to participate for three semesters in at least one departmentally approved ensemble.
-Those approved ensembles are Middlebury College Orchestra, Middlebury College Choir, Middlebury College/Community Choir, the Middlebury College Sound Investment Jazz Ensemble, African Music and Dance Ensemble, the Middlebury College Men's and Women's Glee Club Choirs, and the Spiritual Choir.
+Those approved ensembles are Middlebury College Orchestra, Middlebury College Choir, Middlebury College/Community Choir, the Middlebury College Sound Investment Jazz Ensemble, and African Music and Dance Ensemble.

 Required for the Joint Major: A minimum of eight courses at the 0200-level or above, which must include MUSC 0260-0261, MUSC 0220-0221, MUSC 0234, plus MUSC 0400 (Music Senior Seminar) and/or completion of senior work.

 In addition to the curricular requirements, joint majors must participate for three semesters in at least one departmentally approved ensemble.
 Please see above for approved ensembles.

 Required for the Minor: Students who pursue the minor in music are required to complete five music courses, two of which may be general introductory courses (0100-level).
 The three other courses would all be at an upper level (0200-0400- level).